l33tn00b/OpenVPN_USG_as_client/README.md

 # OpenVPN_USG_as_client
 Setting up Ubiquiti's USG as OpenVPN client.
 I spent quite some time on this... here we go.
+But wait...
+This is by no means bullet proof.
+The USG just seems to be unable to work with non-static IP addresses.
+The tunnel will go stale without the USG taking note.
+So: If you have another machine capable of running an openvpn client and maybe doing some routing behind the USG: Use it instead of the USG.

 # Prerequisites
 - You need a machine to be used as OpenVPN server.